 With this free music creation tool, you can quickly put together songs adorned with drums, bass, keyboards, guitars and exotic instruments, all without even needing to know how to play.
-We show you the basics of finding your way around one of Apple's finest software offerings.
+In our GarageBand masterclass we show the basics of finding your way around one of Apple's finest software offerings.

 When you first open GarageBand you'll be asked to select the kind of instrument you want to use.
 At the top of the screen you'll see two options: Live Loops and Tracks.

 Live Loops is a relatively new addition to GarageBand, which allows you to sequence existing recordings in real time.
 This might sound complicated, but it's actually very easy.

 First of all, select the genre of music you want to use (there's Hip Hop, EDM, Rock and several others available) and you'll be taken to a grid with a number of different coloured squares.
 Each square represents a loop, all of which have been selected to work together both in terms of timing and melody.

 Now just tap each square to stop or start the playback, adding others whenever you please.
 GarageBand will begin each one on the correct beat, so you can't really make any mistakes.
 Tapping the arrow at the bottom of each column will also switch on all of those squares at the same time.

 Another fun feature is FX.
 You'll see this button along the top of the screen and tapping it opens up a section of the page containing a couple of large boxes with buttons between them.
 The left box controls a filter when you move your finger around inside it.
 Try experimenting with it to see the kind of sounds you can produce.
 The right box allows you to repeat parts of a loop at different speeds, while the buttons change the frequency shapes when you slide your finger up or down them.